matter-labs/zksync-wallet-vue/README.md

 ## Description

-zkWallet was created to unleash the power of zkSync L2 operations and give everyone the access to L2 zkSync features.
+zkWallet was created to unleash the power of zkSync Lite L2 operations and give everyone the access to L2 zkSync Lite features.
 [Learn more](https://zksync.io/)

 It's working perfectly on [**mainnet**](https://lite.zksync.io), published and ready for mass adoption.